L&Q Housing Association - Case Study

-To reduce the efforts required to obtain a holistic view of the business, consolidate financial and operational information from all 20 operating entities plus numerous joint ventures and enable self-sufficiency for analysis and reporting.
+Reduce the effort required to obtain a holistic view of the business, consolidate financial and operational information from all 20 operating entities plus numerous joint ventures, and enable self-sufficiency for analysis and reporting.

 Founded in 1963, L&Q is a leading housing association in the UK and one of London's largest residential developers.
-Dedicated to building high quality homes to meet a range of needs and incomes, L&Q also provide a number of other residential services including property management and investment within local communities.
-As a non-profit organisation, L&Q work alongside over 90 local authorities, managing over 90,000 homes across London and the South East to provide affordable rented accommodation and low-cost home ownership schemes, such as shared ownership.
+Dedicated to building high-quality homes to meet a range of needs and incomes, L&Q also provides a number of other residential services including property management and investment within local communities.
+As a non-profit organization, L&Q works alongside 90 local authorities to manage over 95,000 homes across London and the South East, providing affordable rental accommodation and low-cost home ownership schemes.

-L&Q has been working with BOARD since 2011, and has enhanced the solution to meet changing requirements.
-The initial scope of the project was driven by the need for an alternative method to collating information from its Finance, Housing Management, Maintenance Management and HR systems to provide a corporate-wide overview of performance, which could in turn reduce the risk element of managing this information.
+L&Q has been working with Board since 2011, and has enhanced the solution to meet changing requirements.
+The initial scope of the project was driven by the need for an alternative method of collating information from its Finance, Housing Management, Maintenance Management, and HR systems to provide a corporate-wide overview of performance, which would, in turn, reduce the risk element of managing this information.

-The existing process, which involved the IT team collating data from multiple networks of spreadsheets to produce monthly KPI report packs, was costly and prone to manual error at every turn, with the average pack taking a week and a half to produce.
-The initial objective was to find a BI replacement for the existing solutions in place, in addition to removing the reliance on the hundreds of spreadsheets being transferred from department to department, to give a real-time view of performance using interactive dashboards.
+The existing process, which involved the IT team collating data from multiple networks of spreadsheets to produce monthly KPI report packs, was costly and prone to manual error, with the average pack taking a week and a half to produce.
+The initial objective was to find a BI replacement for the existing solutions, in addition to removing the reliance on the hundreds of spreadsheets being transferred from department to department, to give a real-time view of performance using interactive dashboards.

 Ian Webster, Finance Strategy Manager at L&Q explains:

-Recognising the need for a more efficient way of working and a futureproofed solution, L&Q used Gartner as a starting point for analysing the available options.
-After a detailed comparison of the market, which included SAP BusinessObjects, Qlikview and Microstrategy, L&Q invited several vendors to present their solutions, judging them based upon the speed at which the software could present the information back to the business and the ability to have sound governance of that information.
+Recognizing the need for a more efficient way of working and a futureproofed solution, L&Q used Gartner as a starting point for analyzing the available options.
+After a detailed comparison of the market, which included SAP BusinessObjects, Qlik, and Microstrategy, L&Q invited several vendors to present their solutions, judging them based upon the speed at which the software could present the information back to the business and the ability to have sound governance of that information.

 The initial phase of the implementation was a success and has gone from strength to strength since then, as Ian explains:

-With a growing presence across the business, L&Q now have 140 power users across departments and over 600 concurrent lite+ users, and as a business with a strong learning culture its employees have enjoyed exploring the software.
-Having used BOARD now for several years, L&Q is realising numerous business benefits.
+With a growing presence across the business, L&Q now has 140 power users across different departments and over 600 concurrent lite+ users.
+As a business with a strong learning culture, its employees have enjoyed exploring the software.
+Having used Board now for several years, L&Q is realizing numerous business benefits.

-L&Q use this forecast to regularly review their 90,000 properties, looking at the bottom 5% and taking timely decisions on their future.
+L&Q uses this forecast to regularly review its 95,000 properties, looking at the bottom 5% and taking timely decisions on their future.

 The self-sufficiency to query any data across the business is another key benefit, which has reduced reliance on the IT department, removed the time wasted on phone calls by finance business partners relating to data queries and ensures the latest information is always in use.
-The performance management team, which previously had to submit data queries to find the detailed information needed for their internal presentations, can now use BOARD’s easy drag-and-drop interface to build interactive dashboards to transform data into information instantly.
-Similar benefits can be found in the Anti-Social Behaviour team, who monitor resident behaviour, and the Complaints team who analyse and understand the maintenance team’s performance.
+The performance management team, which previously had to submit data queries to find the detailed information needed for their internal presentations, can now use Board's easy drag-and-drop interface to build interactive dashboards to transform data into information instantly.
+Similar benefits can be found in the Anti-Social Behavior team, which monitors resident behavior, and the Complaints team which analyzes the maintenance team’s performance.

 Ian’s advice to others is to understand where internal engagement is needed to start the adoption process before looking into the vendor selection process.
 In doing this, L&Q identified the needs and wants of the whole business from a department-up as well as an enterprise-wide view, ensuring a smooth implementation and software adoption across all users.